 I can compare this program as one of my life’s most transformative in the best degree of full appreciation.
 I hope others benefit just as perfectly as this program is designed.

-When my daughter entered Head Start, she was a very dependent little 3 year old.
+When my daughter entered Head Start, she was a very dependent 3 year old.
 It was rough because she clung to me every morning and cried because she didn’t want to go to school.
 Her unhappiness made me question if I was doing the right thing.
 I was already struggling with the guilt of being a working mom and it felt like she would never adjust.
 The teachers were always patient and understanding and never seemed to be bothered by her difficulty.
-After discussion at home visits and evaluation it was discovered that my daughter had an auditory learning disability.
+After discussion at home visits and evaluation, it was discovered that my daughter had an auditory learning disability.
 Head Start provided speech therapy.
 Gradually, things began to change.
 By the end of the year, she had stopped clinging to me in the mornings and had begun to look forward to her day.
 I noticed a great improvement in her language and comprehension skills as well.

 As my daughter concludes her time in Head Start and heads to Kindergarten next year I can only say that I am grateful.
 I don’t want to think about where my daughter would be if she had not attended Head Start.
-I only want to stand in amazement about what she is doing now because of the opportunity to be in the Head Start program.
+I only want to stand in amazement about what she is doing now because of the opportunity to be in the Head Start Program.
 There is a quote by Forest Whitcraft that goes like this, “A hundred years from now, it will not matter what kind of car I drove, what kind of house I lived in, how much money I had in the bank…but the world may be a better place because I made a difference in the life of a child.”

 You’ve made a huge difference for my child.
 Thank you!

-We had no idea he would just take off like this and lead the whole class,” Mother and teacher agreed.
-Then, Mom continued to tell how seeing her son’s progress has helped her understand more about development.
+We had no idea he would just take off like this and lead the whole class.
+Mom continued to tell how seeing her son’s progress has helped her understand more about development.
 She said that she has noticed in her younger son some of the same speech patterns that they had seen in her older son.
-“You know, when it’s your child, you can understand him and you just don’t realize that there’s something wrong.
-We are getting help for the younger child now, because this time I know that there might be problems and that we can help.”
+This is Head Start at its best.
+We helped a child, taught a parent, and touched a family!

 Sometimes Head Start successes are defined outside of the classroom or aside from the child.
 TRI-CAP’s Head Start teachers work with the entire family.
-Upon her first contact with a new Head Start family, our teacher was told about the worries they were having with money issues and job security.
+Upon first contact with a new Head Start family, our teacher was told about the worries they were having with money issues and job security.
 They described their work and college experiences, explaining that they had a degree and would like to pursue a job in that field.
 Our teacher informed them of a job opening and encouraged them to apply.
 They turned in a resume, had an interview, and received the position.
-The family reports feeling much more financially stable, which is helping with their and their child’s emotional stability.
+The family reports feeling much more financially stable which is also helping with their child’s emotional stability.